-Cracked Teeth Treatment Questions and Answers
+Cracked Teeth Treatment Specialist in Washington, DC, and Woodbridge, VA

 Table of Contents:

-Cracked teeth show a variety of symptoms, including erratic pain when chewing, possibly with release of biting pressure, or pain when your tooth is exposed to temperature extremes.
+Cracked teeth show a variety of symptoms, including erratic pain when chewing, possibly with the release of biting pressure, or pain when your tooth is exposed to temperature extremes.
 In many cases, the pain may come and go, and your dentist may have difficulty locating which tooth is causing the discomfort.

 The treatment you receive for your cracked tooth is important because it will relieve pain and reduce the likelihood that the crack will worsen.
 Once treated, most cracked teeth continue to function and provide years of comfortable chewing.
 Talk to your endodontist about your particular diagnosis and treatment recommendations.
 S/he will advise you on how to keep your natural teeth and achieve optimum dental health.